Academic Information

 In addition to unsatisfactory academic progress, students may be dismissed from the University for financial delinquency, or lack of compliance with University rules and regulations as defined in this catalog.

 Grading procedures are University-wide standards for assessing and reporting student work.
-If a student feels that a grade is an unfair representation of his/her achievement in a course, the student should first talk with the instructor.
-If the outcome of that conversation is unsatisfactory, the student should contact the instructor’s department head who will discuss the issue with the instructor.
+If a student feels that a grade is an unfair representation of their achievement in a course, the student should first talk with the professor.
+If the outcome of that conversation is unsatisfactory, the student should contact the professor’s department head, who will discuss the issue with the professor.
 This discussion may involve the student.
 If the result of that discussion is unsatisfactory to the student, the student may appeal to the Academic Progress Committee.
-If the student finds the result of that discussion unsatisfactory, the student’s next step is an appeal to the Vice-President of Academic Affairs who will refer the appeal to the University Council.
+If the student finds the result of that discussion unsatisfactory, the student’s next step is an appeal to the Vice-President of Academic Affairs who will refer the appeal to the Provost.

-Depending on the nature of the complaint, the University Council has the authority to uphold previous actions, to dismiss a student, to consult with the instructor for clarification and documentation, to recommend an opportunity to submit or resubmit work, and to counsel the instructor about a grade change.
-The University’s policy of fairness means that issues related to student progress and achievement are significant, intellectual freedom is respected, and that in a community, determinations of achievement and progress may be a group decision.
+Depending on the nature of the complaint, the Provost has the authority to uphold previous actions, to dismiss a student, to consult with the professor for clarification and documentation, to recommend an opportunity to submit or resubmit work, and to counsel the professor about a grade change.
+The university’s policy of fairness means that issues related to student progress and achievement are significant, intellectual freedom is respected, and that in a community, determinations of achievement and progress may be a group decision.

-Students should make their issue with a course grade or other complaint known by email or in writing and in a timely fashion.
-Appeals and complaints at the department head level will be handled within seven days of receipt; at the University level, decisions are reported within 30 days.
-All actions are reported by email and in writing by US or commercial mail (UPS, FedEx).
-A printed record of all email correspondence between the student and the University regarding the complaint will be kept on file.
+Students should make their issue with a course grade or other complaint known by email in a timely fashion (within 14 days).
+Appeals and complaints at the department head level will be handled within seven days of receipt.
+At the University level, decisions are reported within 30 days.
+All actions are reported by email or in writing by US or commercial mail (UPS, FedEx).
+A printed record of all written correspondence between the student and the university regarding the complaint will be kept on file.
+A Grade Appeal Form is available from the Director of Student Services.

 To be considered for acceptance as transfer credit towards a degree, the course work must meet the following conditions: